 - 11.1 The Trust has appointed auditors.
-For more information please contact the Chief Financial Officer. - 11.2 The Trust has appointed a Responsible Officer.
-For more information please contact the Chief Financial Officer and refer to Appendix 2. - 11.3 Fraud can occur in Academies although the level of identified fraud in Academies is very low, Trust Schools needs to be aware of the potential for it to occur. - 11.4 The following policies also relate and give guidance to reduce the possibility of fraud occurring: Declaration of Interests, Whistleblowing Policy, Risk Management & the Risk Register, Governors Expenses and Handbook of Governance. - 11.5 This policy details the separation of duties regarding the finance procedures and payroll. - 11.6 Suspicions of fraud should be reported to a member of the SLT and the Trust Board.
+For more information please contact the Chief Financial Officer. - 11.2 The Trust has appointed a Responsible Officer, whose work is directed by the Finance & Audit Committee.
+For more information please contact the Chief Financial Officer. - 11.3 Although the level of identified fraud in Academies is very low, Trust Schools needs to be aware of the potential for it to occur. - 11.4 The following policies also relate and give guidance to reduce the possibility of fraud occurring: Declaration of Interests, Whistleblowing Policy, Risk Management & the Risk Register, Governors Expenses and Handbook of Governance. - 11.5 This policy details the separation of duties regarding the finance procedures and payroll. - 11.6 Suspicions of fraud should be reported to a member of the SLT and the Trust Board.